How to book a course?

 When working near or above water, a risk assessment must be made.
 Where the risk of drowning is greater than the risk of injury from a fall, a life jacket must be used, not fall protection equipment.

-Many lifts have their own anchor point.
-The location of the anchor point is described in the user manual.
-Most newer lifts have a "triangle" in the corners, where you should attach the equipment.
-Always use the specified attachment point, so that you know that the equipment is securely attached.
+Most newer lifts have a "triangle" in the corners where you should attach the equipment.
+Always use the specified attachment point so you know that the equipment is securely attached.

-If work at height is necessary, collective fall protection (e.g. guardrails, scaffolding, lifts) should be prioritized over personal fall protection equipment (personal protective equipment – PPE).
-PPE should be the absolute last resort if you cannot use collective solutions.
+If work at height is necessary, collective fall protection (e.g. railings, scaffolding, lifts) should be prioritized over personal fall protection equipment (personal protective equipment – PPE).

 There are some important things to remember when using fall protection equipment: